godotengine/godot-docs/tutorials/3d/high_dynamic_range.rst

     Godot supports high dynamic range *output*.
 You can read more about this on the :ref:`doc_hdr_output` page.

-    For advanced users, it possible to get a non-tonemapped image of the viewport with full HDR data, which can then be saved to an OpenEXR file.
+    For advanced users, it is possible to get a non-tonemapped image of the viewport with full HDR data, which can then be saved to an OpenEXR file.

 Computer displays